Robert Donat: Later career

 He was cast as Thomas Becket in T. S. Eliot's Murder in the Cathedral in Robert Helpmann's production at The Old Vic theatre in 1952 but, although his return to stage was well received, his illness forced him to withdraw during the run.
 For the same reason, he dropped out of the film Hobson's Choice (1954).
 Scheduled to play Willy Mossop, he was replaced by John Mills.
 Author David Shipman speculates that Donat's asthma may have been psychosomatic: "His tragedy was that the promise of his early years was never fulfilled and that he was haunted by agonies of doubt and disappointment (which probably were the cause of his chronic asthma)."
 David Thomson also suggested this explanation, and Donat himself thought that his illness had a 90% basis in his psychology.
 In a 1980 interview with Barry Norman, his first wife, Ella Annesley Voysey (by then known as Ella Hall), said that Donat had an asthma attack as a psychosomatic response to the birth of their daughter.
 According to her, "Robert was full of fear".

 Lease of Life (1954), made by Ealing Studios, was his penultimate film.
 In it, Donat played a vicar who discovers that he has a terminal illness.
 Donat's final role was the Mandarin of Yang Cheng in The Inn of the Sixth Happiness (1958).
 His last words in the film, an emotional soliloquy in which the Mandarin confesses his conversion to Christianity, were prophetic: "We shall not see each other again, I think.
 Farewell".
 It reduced Ingrid Bergman, playing the missionary Gladys Aylward, to tears.
 He had collapsed with a stroke during filming but managed to recover enough to complete the film.

 Personal life

 In 1929, Donat married Ella Annesley Voysey, niece of architect Charles Voysey.
 They had one daughter, Joanna Donat (born 1931) and two sons, John Donat (born 1933) and Brian Donat (born 1936), but divorced in 1946.
-Their son, John Annesley Donat, became an architectural photographer and was an actor and writer.

 On 4 May 1953, Donat married again, to actress Renée Asherson, born Dorothy Renee Ascherson, daughter of Charles Ascherson and Dorothy Lilian Wiseman.
 They lived at 8 The Grove, Highgate until their separation three years later, partly due to the severity of his asthma.
 They may have been close to a reconciliation when he died.
 She never remarried.